-From the Current Issue of Earth Sciences History, 2013, 32:2; front cover.
-Commercial and geological published map for part of Britain, by James Alexander Knipe, 1837.
+From the Current Issue of Earth Sciences History, 2014, 33:2; front and back covers

 Membership in the History of the Earth Sciences Society (HESS) offers opportunities to interact and exchange ideas with others interested in the history of the geosciences, whether scientists or historians, and a subscription to Earth Sciences History (ESH), the international journal for the history of the geosciences.